stain/signposting/docs/rst/usage.rst

 	print(s.citeAs.target)
 	for d in s.describedBy:
 		print(d.target)
-		if "type" in d:
-			print(d["type"])
+                print(d.type)

-The `Signposting` object returned points to `Link` instances which has attributes matching the FAIR signposting profile.
+The :class:`signposting.Signposting` object returned points to :class:`signposting.Link` instances which have attributes matching the FAIR signposting profile.

 If no signposting was found for a link relation, its attributes return ``None`` or an empty list depending on its cardinality.